MoCA-Video: Motion-Aware Concept Alignment for Consistent Video Editing: Experiments

 \section{Experiments}

-To the best of the authors' knowledge, \modelnameabbr~is the first effort to systematically study the problem of video entity blending.
-We begin the experimental assessment of our method by first creating a video dataset designed for the entity blending task.
+To the best of our knowledge, \modelnameabbr~is the first framework that systematically addresses the problem of \textit{video entity blending}.
+Given the absence of existing benchmark for this task, we construct an evaluation dataset tailored for assessing entity-level semantic blending performance.

-Our entity blending dataset follows the broad super categories proposed in FreeBlend \cite{zhou2025freeblend}, \textit{i.e.} Transports, Animals, Common Objects, and Nature.
-In \cite{zhou2025freeblend} these categories were validated to capture the most salient real-world concepts.
-To provide a broader range of objects, we extend this taxonomy using the object classes present in the DAVIS-16 video segmentation dataset \cite{Perazzi2016}.
-We select this category set as the DAVIS dataset was designed such that there is a small semantic overlap between the target visual entities, that is, the target object can not be trivially identified and located by their semantic class.

-We group the annotated entities in DAVIS-16 into an additional 16 sub-categories: Accessory, Animal, Appliance, Device, Electronic, Furniture, Instrument, Kitchen, Outdoor, Person, Sports, Vehicle etc. From these sixteen classes, we sample and pair concept combinations such that each scene mix draws from closely related categories, (\textit{e.g.} cow and sheep), and semantically distant ones (\textit{e.g.} astronaut and cat).
-We assemble a total of 100 unique visual entity pairs.
-If a conditioned object lacks the existing image, we generate follow the strategy of FreeBlend and generate one using Stable Diffusion 2.1.
-Each video is then produced via a text prompt and associated with a scalar strength parameter that controls the degree to which the reference image's features are blended into the base video.

-Table \ref{tab:dataset_examples} shows some representative source prompts, their corresponding target object, textual conditioning cues, and the chosen conditioning strengths.
-The conditioning strength determines the degree of feature bending, that is, how strongly the reference image’s characteristics are injected into the final output.